 2. Too much control:

-The idea of controlling the lives of their employees is a dangerous idea.
+The idea of controlling the lives of their employees is dangerous.
 Companies should understand when to stop that control on their employees, social media is mostly an informal platform and a form of expression, where people express their ideas and feelings.

-Taking too much control can lead to harm the creativity of the employee as it will also affect their personal lives.
+Taking significant control can lead to harm to the creativity of the employee as it will affect their personal lives.
 A company needs to understand that creative people are the ones who bring growth in the company, also what an employee does after the office hours should be the concern for the organization.

-After office it is their own time.
+After the office, it is their own time.
 If any case, an employer finds something which might not be good for the company, then it is advisable to communicate it to the employees while hiring.

 3. Loss of trust:

-There is a certain level of trust between employer and employee, when one of them is trying to enter in the other’s space it tends to break the trust.
-Therefore, an employer need to know where the boundaries of work and personal life begins and ends.
+There is a certain level of trust between employer and employee, when one of them is trying to enter the other’s space it tends to break the trust.
+Therefore, an employer needs to know where the boundaries of work and personal life begin and end.